 As you wander through town, you’ll find a number of murals created by world-renowned artist, Carlo Marchiori.
 These murals showcase imagined life in Calistoga near the time of the town’s founding in the 1860s, as well as Marchiori’s more traditional, Italian style.
 Marchiori’s downtown gallery, Ca’Toga Galleria d’Arte, is where you can view and purchase paintings, ceramics, sculptures and more.

-Turn the afternoon into a scavenger hunt of Marchiori murals, with a rest stop to enjoy a wine tasting at Romeo Vineyards & Cellars or Vermeil Wines.
+Turn the afternoon into a scavenger hunt of Marchiori murals, with a rest stop to enjoy a wine tasting at Romeo Vineyards & Cellars.
 Make a stop at Enoteca Wine Shop to purchase a bottle of Old World or New World wine to enjoy with dinner.
 All of these downtown locations are host to murals.

 Savor breakfast at Solbar and surround yourself in a landscape filled with contemporary sculptures.
 On your way out, stop by the nearby Calistoga Beverage Company water plant to snap a selfie and include the fun and whimsical sculpture of the old water truck – driver and dog included.